SmokedByLuweed/Luweed-s-Red-Journey/Portswigger/Authentication-Vulnerabilities/Vulnerabilities-in-password-basedlogin-PoC38.md

 This vulnerability could lead to unauthorized account takeover.
 Access to the admin panel, data exposure, and the possibility of pivoting.

 ## Remediation
-implementar output encoding nos comentários e validar/sanitizar input do lado do servidor.
+Implement output encoding in comments and validate/sanitize input on the server side.
 And also use a cryptographically a secure random token as the stay-logged-in cookie instead of a predictable hash.